How to Win the Health Savings Game: A Guide to HSAs and FSAs

-Written by Chris Caffrey, ACNP, PMHNP
+Created by Chris Caffrey, ACNP, PMHNP

 January 7th 2025

-Let’s be honest: the whole alphabet soup of HSAs and FSAs sounds about as thrilling as sorting your sock drawer.
+Full disclosure: the whole alphabet soup of HSAs and FSAs sounds about as thrilling as sorting your sock drawer.
 But if you’re not paying attention, you could be leaving pre-tax dollars—essentially free money—on the table.
 And who in their right mind likes throwing money away?
 Not you.

 So let’s cut through the nonsense and figure out how these accounts can actually work for you, without the boring tax jargon.